codeandexploit/Re-Learning-CSS/Web-Dev Notes.md

 #consists of the Content,Border, Margin & padding.
 #The box model is essential the box that wraps around every HTML element.
 #It consists of margins, paddings, borders and the actual content.
+#An outline is drawn around an element outside a border, to make it stand out.